You are listening to the Sean Hannity Radio Show podcast.

 We're in the mid-50s in most of northern Alabama and northern Georgia right now with this storm.

-So the tropical characteristics are rapidly being diminished, and it's source of energy from the Gulf of Mexico is too.
+So the tropical characteristics are rapidly being diminished, and its source of energy from the Gulf of Mexico is too.

-All right, Joe, you've been amazing the last couple of weeks, and by the sounds of it, we're gonna have you back on by Wednesday or Thursday this week, and the official meteorologist of the Sean Hannity show.
+And by the sounds of it, we're going to have you back on by Wednesday or Thursday this week and the official meteorologist of the Sean Hannity show.

 Thank you, Joe.

-Say threat Sean, say threaten, not hit yet, okay?
+Sean, say threaten, not hit yet, okay?

-So people know what we're doing.
+So people know what I mean.

-I mean, I have to be politically correct with the weather now.
+I have to be politically correct with the weather now.

-I mean, seriously, you know what I mean.
+I mean, seriously, you know what I mean?

 Everybody knows what I mean, Joe.

-It's a a Sean, it's a nutty.
+It's a Sean, it's a nutty.

 Can you believe this is what the world is today with all that stuff?